laravel/vapor-docs/1.0/resources/databases.md

             - 'php artisan migrate --force'
 ```

 You can delete the proxy at any time using the Vapor UI or the `database:delete-proxy` CLI command.
-Before doing this operation, make sure none of your applications is using the associated proxy:
+Before deleting a proxy, make sure none of your applications are using the associated proxy:

 ```bash
 vapor database:delete-proxy my-application-db